Guide to Investing in Nordic Countries

 Brief Country Overviews

 Sweden is an export-focused economy focused on machinery, motor vehicles, paper production, pharmaceuticals, and military armaments.
 The country’s largest trading partners include Germany (11 percent), the United Kingdom (7.7 percent), Denmark (7.3 percent), and the United States (6.4 percent).
-With a perfect credit rating and 41.4 percent debt-to-GDP, the country remains on solid financial footing and prepared to weather any financial storm.
+With a perfect credit rating and 41.4 percent debt-to-GDP, the country remains on the solid financial footing and prepared to weather any financial storm.

 Norway’s economy has been historically focused on shipping and natural resources like crude oil, hydroelectric power, and fisheries.
 Unlike Sweden, Norway has always relied upon the North Sea oil reserves to maintain its economic strength.
-The country also has a perfect credit rating and a 30.3 percent debt-to-GDP ratio that suggests that it remains on solid financial footing compared to m any other countries across Europe.
+The country also has a perfect credit rating and a 30.3 percent debt-to-GDP ratio that suggests that it remains on solid financial footing compared to many other countries across Europe.

 Finland’s economy is primarily service-based with about 30 percent of its GDP coming from manufacturing and refining activities.
 With a slightly higher debt-to-GDP ratio of 57 percent, the economy has a nearly perfect credit rating with the exception of the Standard & Poor’s T&C Assessment where it has an AA+ rating.
 It’s also the only Nordic country that joined the Eurozone and currently uses the euro currency.